Return of the MAC

 “Don’t give up on something too quickly.
 A lot of my best plants were not keepers until I ran them a second time around,” he said.

-Cap also has some big news: This summer, he dropped a new internet forum group he is hoping to bring the OGs back to.
+Cap also has some big news: He dropped a new internet forum group he is hoping to bring the OGs back to.

 “Forums are so much better for learning and for synergy,” he said.
 “IG is good for marketing and showing off, but it is hard to reference when you are doing research.
 I miss the old forum days ten years ago when we had a real community, not the fake bulls*it ‘industry’ garbage that exists today.”